Open Eye Figure Theatre Presents

 Created and performed by Shá Cage

-Artistic team of collaborators: E.G. Bailey (director), Rico Mendez (composer/musician), Ta-Coumba Aiken (scenic designer), Michael Sommers (puppetry), Janaki Rampura (puppetry dramaturg), Leah Nelson (movement), Jamela Pettiford (vocalist), and Alissa Paris (performer)
+Artistic team of collaborators: E.G. Bailey (director), Rico Mendez (composer/musician), Ta-Coumba Aiken (scenic designer), Michael Sommers (puppet & prop design), Janaki Ranpura (design consultant), Edna Stevens (movement), Jamela Pettiford (vocalist), Destiny Anderson (performer), and Alissa Paris (performer)

 The name Khephra comes from an ancient Egyptian God (pronounced Keh-fra) representing transformation and evolution.